Ahmad-Maartmesrini/con3x-task-package/README.md

 - **getLastBlockNumber** function expects an Alchemy SDK API key as an argument.
 - **Balance** function expects an Ethereum address as an argument.

-### Acknowledgment

-Developed with ❤️ by Ahmad for Con3x.

 ### License

 This package is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.